Our Garden

 The raised bed (72" × 28")

-Raised bed layout — 72 inches wide by 28 inches deep CATTLE PANEL TRELLIS (north side) Cherokee Purple 1 Cherokee Purple 2 Cherokee Purple 3 Jalapeño Basil Basil Basil Parsley Parsley M M M M Nast Nast N (trellis side, late-day shade) S (sunny side) 72 inches wide × 28 inches deep × 15 inches soil
+Raised bed layout — 72 inches wide by 28 inches deep CATTLE PANEL TRELLIS (north side) Cherokee Purple 1 Cherokee Purple 2 Cherokee Purple 3 Basil M M Basil Basil Basil Parsley Parsley M M M M Nast Nast N (trellis side, late-day shade) S (sunny side) 72 inches wide × 28 inches deep × 15 inches soil

 Top-down view.
-North side (trellis) is at top; south end (jalapeño) is at right.
-Soaker hose snakes through in three rows under the mulch (shown as dotted blue lines).
+North side (trellis) is at top; south end is at right.
+Jalapeño moved to its own container (see below) — the south end is now expanded basil + marigold companion zone.
+Soaker hose snakes through in three rows under the mulch (dotted blue lines).

 Legend